 - Safety Concerns: The safety of health care workers also becomes an issue during load shedding.
 Those who finish work late or start very early in the morning are the most vulnerable to criminal acts during power outages.

 Load shedding also contributes to the backlog of certain surgical procedures.
 Thousands of patients have had to wait longer than they otherwise would have to undergo surgery.
 The ministry of health is trying to meet with Eskom weekly to ensure that no lives are lost as a result of this impact.

 How Load Shedding Affects Schools

-Load shedding is causing much anger and frustration across South Africa.
-Many people have to use public library computers and resources for online learning or training, but that’s not possible when the power goes out.
-And, with increased criminal activity, many communities have had to increase their community security patrols as security alarms, cameras, and even automated gates are down during load shedding.
+Load shedding affects all areas of life and is causing much anger and frustration across South Africa.
+Over and above the topics mentioned in this post, many people have to use public library computers and resources for online learning or training, but that’s not possible when the power goes out.
+When it comes to residential criminal activity, communities have had to increase their security patrols as security alarms, cameras, and even automated gates are down during load shedding.

 If you have also been impacted by load shedding, you may want to take the stress of chores off your shoulders and book a professional cleaning service on the convenient and easy-to-use SweepSouth platform, leaving you with one less thing to worry about.